EskimoBear/dote-spec/README.md

 Because JSON objects are not recursive data structures, procedure application takes two forms.
 One form supports evaluation while the other form supports both evaluation and substitution.
 The previously mentioned `call` provides the first type of procedure application where the procedure is evaluated but the output (if any) is not retained. eson has a structure known called a single that can perform procedure application with substitution.

 ###Singles
 A single is a JSON object containing one and only one call.
-After the single is evaluated the single is substituted by the result of the procedure application.
+After the single is evaluated it is substituted by the result of the procedure evaluation.
 A call can be thought of as a *weak single* because it does not provide substitution.
 Since singles can appear anywhere a JSON value can, there are no duplication concerns as with calls and singles may be used any time a JSON pair is defined.

 A single is a JSON object which satisfies the following conditions: